 ‘In the early years [following independence], there was great energy and excitement around, and a sense of liberation.
 After so long under Soviet control, people were open to new ideas’

 The works on show date back to the start of the 20th century, with Doroshenko’s section dedicated to contemporary practice.
 It features imagery by four Ukrainians: the photographers Boris Mikhailov (b.
 1938) and Yelena Yemchuk (b.
-1970); the graphic designer Anna Kulachek (b.
-1987); and the multi-media artist Ira Lupu (b.
+1970), and the multi-media artists ZINAIDA (b.
+1975) and Ira Lupu (b.
 1990).

 Doroshenko has known Mikhailov for more than three decades, and in 2017 commissioned his Ukraine Pavilion at the Venice Biennale.